The Be-all and End-all for Good Business

 An important, often previously neglected element of customer satisfaction is complaint management.
-It offers lots of potential to recapture an unsatisfied customer and their complaint through fast processing and generous handling and turn it into a positive experience - because not every dissatisfied customer leaves immediately.
+It offers lots of potentials to recapture an unsatisfied customer and their complaint through fast processing and generous handling and turn it into a positive experience - because not every dissatisfied customer leaves immediately.
 If an error or a malfunction is rectified professionally and correctly and in the interests of the customer, confidence in the company increases.
 In the end, customers are just people, and people know that mistakes can happen.
 How the company deals with its own omissions or product defects is the decisive factor.

 Successful complaint management includes:

 - Trained support staff